foundry-rs/starknet-foundry/docs/src/starknet/declare.md

 # Declaring new contracts

 Starknet provides a distinction between contract class and instance.
-This is similar to difference between writing the code of a `class MyClass {}` and creating a new instance of it `let myInstance = MyClass()` in object-oriented programming languages.
+This is similar to the difference between writing the code of a `class MyClass {}` and creating a new instance of it `let myInstance = MyClass()` in object-oriented programming languages.

 Declaring a contract is a necessary step to have your contract available on the network.
 Once a contract is declared, it then can be deployed and interacted with.

-For detailed CLI description, see [declare command reference](../reference/cast/index.html#declare).
+For a detailed CLI description, see [declare command reference](../reference/cast/index.html#declare).

 ## Usage example